 The use of chlorinated solvents in Bodycote's thermal processing activities has been reduced in recent years as aqueous degreasing facilities have been introduced.
-In 2013 the overall solvent use decreased by 13% compared with the previous year.
+In 2015, the normalised† solvent use showed a slight increase of 5.6% compared with the previous year.

 ISO 14001 accredited facilities

-- Accident frequency is defined as the number of lost time accidents per 200,000 hours worked.
+- Accident frequency is defined as the number of lost time accidents x 200,000 hours (approximately 100 man years), divided by the total number of employee hours worked.

 - CO2e is carbon dioxide equivalent, which represents the CO2 release due to our energy usage.

-The Strategic report has been prepared solely to provide additional information to shareholders to assess the Company's strategies and the potential for those strategies to succeed.
+The Strategic report has been prepared solely to provide additional information to shareholders to assess the Group's strategies and the potential for those strategies to succeed.